-The copper IUD is nearly 100% effective as emergency contraception.
+The Copper IUD is nearly 100% effective as emergency contraception.
 In comparison, EC pills have been shown to be less than 90% effective.
-However, the majority of women requesting EC in the US are not offered the copper IUD as an option.
+However, the majority of patients requesting EC in the US are not offered the Copper IUD as an option.

-Following insertion as EC, the copper IUD can continue to be used as a regular birth control method for up to 12 years.
-One study found that women who opted for the IUD as EC verses EC pills were more likely to be using an effective contraceptive method six months later.
+Following insertion as EC, the Copper IUD can continue to be used as a regular birth control method for up to 12 years.
+One study found that women who opted for the IUD as EC vs EC pills were more likely to be using an effective contraceptive method six months later.
 Another study found that women who chose an IUD for EC had half the number of pregnancies within a year than women who chose EC pills.
-Researchers have found one year continuation rates following insertion to be about 80%.
+Researchers have found one year continuation rates following Copper IUD insertion to be about 80%.

 Almost any woman can get an IUD.

-- The copper IUD is the most effective option for women of any weight.
-Levonorgestrel pills, like Plan B One-Step®, may be less effective if a woman weighs over 165 pounds, and the ulipristal acetate pill, ella®, may be less effective if a woman weighs over 195 pounds.
-The copper IUD maintains effectiveness at all weight ranges.
+- The Copper IUD is the most effective option for patients of any weight.
+Levonorgestrel pills, like Plan B One-Step®, may be less effective if a patient weighs over 165 pounds, and the ulipristal acetate pill, ella®, may be less effective if a patient weighs over 195 pounds.
+The Copper IUD maintains effectiveness at all weight ranges.

-If a woman is interested in getting a copper IUD as EC, the clinic should try to place the IUD that same day, as returning to the clinic can pose a challenge.
+If a patient is interested in getting a Copper IUD as EC, the clinic should try to place the IUD that same day, as returning to the clinic can pose a challenge.

 Video: Using the Copper IUD as Emergency Contraception

-We designed the following video for providers and clinics interested in learning more about using the copper IUD as EC.
-The video includes information on who can get a copper IUD and suggestions on how to incorporate it into clinic practice.
+We designed the following video for providers and clinics interested in learning more about using the Copper IUD as EC.
+The video includes information on who is eligible for a Copper IUD and suggestions on how to incorporate it into clinic practice.

 Selected literature for further reading: